 HOW TO HELP

 We are always in need of volunteers for both of our Cafés in Springdale and Rogers.
 The most critical need is for volunteer servers who need to work from 10:30 am-12:45 pm.
 Samaritan Cafés are inspected and certified by the Arkansas Department of Health, and because of this, volunteers who work inside the kitchen must be at least 16 years of age.
-Children 12 and up can serve meals to clients in the café but must be accompanied by an adult.

 Specific needs for our Samaritan Cafés vary, depending on donations from our Harvest Partners but, in general, we are always in need of these items:

 #10 cans of the following vegetables – green beans, corn and diced carrots. #10 cans of vegetables can be purchased at Sam’s, or at various large food markets.